danmayer/deferred-server/README.md

   * support running deferred tasks on other branches than master
   * servers per accounts, single default user server, then servers for specific projects
   * Images for deferred_server on github, like travis / code-climate show status, link to assets
+  * Deferred-URL, runs like deferred-script except opposed to signing a payload and pushing it, you can request a URL that includes the signature and it runs and returns the script.
+Need to think about how to return, either files, redirects, html, or json results
+  * Possibly no app, but just a way to deferred-server boot a Redis or graphite box, which was configured via chef.
+This only opens ports on the box you need

 __Bugs__